 3. Global Expansion

-When selling goods via wholesale, it’s much faster and easier to expand into global markets.
+When selling wholesale products, it’s much faster and easier to expand into global markets.
 Any growth and expansion is defined primarily by your relationship with those clients who buy goods from you.
 If they sell globally, then so will you as you’re just getting the goods to where they need to sell them.

-A wholesaler is not able to be as responsive to the changing needs and desires of its consumer.
+A wholesaler is not able to be as responsive to the changing needs and desires of the end-user.
 Whereas a retailer is at the front line of building a relationship with the consumer, a wholesaler is at least one step away and relies heavily on market research and feedback from retailers to stay ahead of the game.

 1. Retaining Brand Identity